Could Not Be Performed Because of an I/O Device Error, What to Do?

 Check and fix bad sector

-1. Rress "Win+R" and type "cmd" in the box and press Enter.
-You should run it as administrator.
+1. Press the Windows key + R to open the Run dialog box, type "cmd" in the box, and press Enter.
+Run it as an administrator.

 CHKDSK Command

-3. After the process is finished, reboot and retry the backup task.
+3. After the process is finished, reboot the system and retry the backup task.

 Resize the partition